 - 1. Applicable Credit Percentage.
-The applicable percentage for New Construction and Rehabilitation credits is a permanently fixed floor of 9% (except for Bond Developments).
-The applicable percentage for Acquisition credits is a permanently fixed floor of 4%.
-For Bond Developments, the applicable credit percentage is a permanently fixed floor of 4%. - 2.
+The applicable percentage for New Construction and Rehabilitation credits is a permanently fixed floor of nine percent (9%) (except for Bond Developments).
+The applicable percentage for Acquisition credits is a permanently fixed floor of four percent (4%).
+For Bond Developments, the applicable credit percentage is a permanently fixed floor of four percent (4%). - 2.
 Gross Rent Floor.
-Section 42(g)(2)(A) of the Code provides a low-income unit is rent restricted if the gross rent for such unit does not exceed 30% of the imputed income limitations applicable to the unit.
+26 U.S.C. § Section 42(g)(2)(A) of the Code provides a low-income unit is rent-restricted if the gross rent for such unit does not exceed thirty percent (30%) of the imputed income limitations applicable to the unit.
 Under Revenue Procedure 94-57, the effective date of the income limitation used to establish the gross rent floor is the date MHDC initially allocates a housing credit dollar amount to the development.
 This is typically the date of a Carryover Allocation, but if no Carryover Allocation is made, the date of Tax Credit Issuance will be used.
-An owner can designate a building's placed- in-service date as the effective date for the gross rent floor.
+An owner can designate a building's placed--in-service date as the effective date for the gross rent floor.
 Such designation must be made in the initial application.
 The Carryover Allocation specifies which designation was made by the applicant.
 The effective date used for the determination of the gross rent floor for developments not seeking a Carryover Allocation will be the date of Tax Credit Issuance.

-For Bond Developments, the effective date of the income limitation used to establish the gross rent floor is the date MHDC issues the 42(m) Letter for the development, unless the Owner designates a building's placed-in-service date as the effective date for the gross rent floor.
+For Bond Developments, the effective date of the income limitation used to establish the gross rent floor is the date MHDC issues the 42(m) Letter for the development, unless the $\Theta{\underline{O}}$ wner designates a building's placed-in-service date as the effective date for the gross rent floor.
 Such designation must be made by advising MHDC staff in writing prior to the placed-in-service date.